Alexander Litvinenko: Profile of murdered Russian spy

 Locations which tested positive included the Millennium Hotel, the Abracadabra lap-dancing club and the Emirates football stadium, where Mr Lugovoi had watched Arsenal play CSKA Moscow.

-Around 700 people had to be tested for radioactive poisoning but none was seriously ill.
+Around 700 people had to be tested for radioactive poisoning but none of them was seriously ill.

 After a two-month investigation, Scotland Yard detectives handed over a file to the then director of public prosecutions, Sir Ken Macdonald, who announced in May 2007 that he was recommending Mr Lugovoi be charged with murder.